charliecalvert/CloudNotes/Assignments/React/MaterialEverywhere.md

 ## Overview

-This is a very simple assignment.
+This is a fairly simple assignment, but it is an important one.

 A primary goal in this course is to ensure that we can create applications that work on a phone.
 That sounds simple enough, but it turns out to be fairly hard to create a web application that looks good and works everywhere: